mshigezumi/Unity-Developer-Test/README.md

 # Unity Developer Test

-My submition for this test can be found above in the Submission_MichaelShigezumi folder.
+My submition for this test can be found above in the Submission_MichaelShigezumi folder or downloaded from Submission_MichaelShigezumi.zip.

 Below is the test as given by Feel Free Games.